 | Service | Defined by professional | Professional lists, business purchases | Standard | Packaging expertise for direct client purchase |

 Jobs on CloudColleague are traditional employment listings for ongoing or fixed-term roles.
-A business posts a job describing the position, the requirements, the compensation, and the engagement terms.
-Professionals browse and apply in the same way they would on any job board, with the added benefit that the business profile and review history are visible alongside the listing.
+A business posts a job describing the position, requirements, compensation, and engagement terms.
+Professionals browse and apply in the same way they would on any job board.
+Additionally, the business profile and review history are visible alongside every listing.

 Tasks are short-term or one-off pieces of work with a defined scope, timeline, and budget.
-A business might post a task to have a report written, a website updated, a social media campaign executed, data cleaned and formatted, or a set of accounts reconciled.
-For professionals building experience, supplementing income, or exploring a new field, tasks are one of the most valuable features of the platform.
+A business might post a task to have a report written, a website updated, accounts reconciled, or data cleaned and formatted.
+For professionals building experience, supplementing income, or exploring a new field, tasks are consequently one of the most valuable features on the platform.

-Services are professional offerings that the professional creates and lists.
-Instead of waiting for a business to post a task, you define what you offer, at what price, and within what time frame, and businesses browsing the platform can purchase your service directly.
-A content writer might list a service for five blog posts delivered in seven days.
-A bookkeeper might list a monthly reconciliation package.
-A developer might list a landing page build.
+Services are professional offerings that the professional creates and lists directly.
+Instead of waiting for a business to post work, you define what you offer, at what price, and within what timeframe.
+Businesses browsing the platform can then purchase your service directly.
 Services work best for professionals with a defined, repeatable offering that can be clearly scoped and priced in advance.

-For most job seekers using CloudColleague for the first time, the recommended starting point is jobs for ongoing employment and tasks for building early experience and income while the search progresses.
-Services become more relevant once you have a track record on the platform and a clear enough offering to package it effectively.
+For most first-time users, the recommended starting point is jobs for ongoing employment and tasks for building early experience.
+Services become more relevant once a clear, packageable offering exists.

 How to Register on CloudColleague?